jerryhgladinet/docs/user_web/source/chapter8.rst

     LOGIN AS TENANT ADMIN

-After logging into the portal, select ‘Management Console’ on the top right corner of the web portal:
+After logging into the portal, select ‘My Tenant’ in the Tenant section of the web portal:

 .. figure:: _static/image_s8_2_1.png
     :align: center